-The principal methodology is the Global Methodology for Rating Banks and Banking Organisations https://www.dbrsmorningstar.com/research/398692 (23 June 2022).
-In addition DBRS Morningstar uses the DBRS Morningstar Criteria: Approach to Environmental, Social, and Governance Risk Factors in Credit Ratings https://www.dbrsmorningstar.com/research/396929/dbrs-morningstar-criteria-approach-to-environmental-social-and-governance-risk-factors-in-credit-ratings in its consideration of ESG factors.
+The principal methodology is the Global Methodology for Rating Banks and Banking Organisations (23 June 2022) - https://www.dbrsmorningstar.com/research/398692/global-methodology-for-rating-banks-and-banking-organisations Other applicable methodologies include the DBRS Morningstar Criteria: Approach to Environmental, Social, and Governance Risk Factors in Credit Ratings (17 May 2022) https://www.dbrsmorningstar.com/research/396929/dbrs-morningstar-criteria-approach-to-environmental-social-and-governance-risk-factors-in-credit-ratings

-The sources of information used for this rating include Morningstar Inc. and Company Documents, BNPP 2022 and Q1 2023 Reports, BNPP 2022 and Q1 2023 Press Releases, BNPP 2022 and Q1 2023 Presentations, BNPP 2022 Pillar III Document, BNPP 2022 Universal Registration Document, BNPP Q1 2023 Universal Registration Document Update and BNPP 2022 Integrated Report.
+The sources of information used for this rating include Morningstar Inc. and Company Documents, BNPP 2021 and Q1 2022 Reports, BNPP 2021 and Q1 2022 Press Releases, BNPP 2021 and Q1 2022 Presentations, BNPP 2021 Pillar III Document, BNPP 2021 Universal Registration Document and BNPP 2021 Integrated Report.
 DBRS Morningstar considers the information available to it for the purposes of providing this rating to be of satisfactory quality.